 J-PAL was renamed in honor of Abdul Latif Jameel in October 2005.

-The MIT Center for Energy and Environmental Policy Research (CEEPR) is sponsored by the Economics Department, the Sloan School, and the MIT Energy Laboratory.
-The Director of CEEPR is Paul Joskow, who holds a joint appointment in the Economics Department and the Sloan School.
-The Center investigates economic, regulatory, and technological issues related to energy and the environment, and is supported by corporations, trade associations, environmental organizations, and grants from foundations and government agencies.
-The Center holds annual meetings and conferences to discuss policy issues with business and academic economists.
-Regular participants in CEEPR research programs include Paul Joskow, Michael Greenstone, James Poterba, Nancy Rose, and Richard Schmalensee.
+The MIT Center for Energy and Environmental Policy Research (CEEPR) is sponsored by the Economics Department, the Sloan School, and the MIT Energy Initiative.
+The Director of CEEPR is Williams Barton Rogers Professor of Energy Economics Christopher R. Knittel at the Sloan School, whose energy economics course is joint between the Economics Department and the Sloan School.
+The Center investigates economic, regulatory, and technological issues related to energy and the environment and is supported by corporations, trade associations, environmental organizations, and grants from foundations and government agencies.
+CEEPR holds bi-annual meetings and conferences to discuss policy issues with economists and other professionals from business, government, and academia.